 Which Amazon Fire TV Stick Is Best?

 So, which Fire TV Stick should you buy?
-If this is going to be your main streaming device, for a 4K TV, then I suggest you go for either the Fire TV 4K Max or the Fire TV 4K – both of which offer superior video quality AND a faster interface, thanks to the improved CPU and RAM.
+If this is going to be your main streaming device, for a 4K TV, then I suggest you go for either the Fire TV 4K Max or the Fire TV 4K Plus – both of which offer superior video quality AND a faster interface, thanks to the improved CPU and RAM.

 The difference between the Max and the regular 4K stick isn’t all that big – for an extra tenner, I would go for the top one – but if you can find the 4K stick (2nd Gen) with an extra discount – then it becomes the king of value-for-money.